ssbc/jitdb/README.md

 ### reindex(offset, cb)

 Reset all indexes to start from `offset`.
-This means that on the next query, messages from that index and forward will be reindexed.
+This means that on the next query, messages from that offset and forward will be reindexed.

 ### onReady(cb)